BankOfGiving/Bog.io/README.md

 The "domain" layer handles all of the business logic necessary to process requests.
 As an abstraction layer above the data layer it provides all validation, verification and maintains logical and data integrity for the application.

 ##Data Layer
-Thin abstration over the ORD (Mongoose).
-Provides an accessible data api to the domain layer withoput requiring knowledge of the underlying trechnology.
-Theoretically, the ORD or database can be replaced without the need to alter the rest of the applicaiton provided the data structure and interfaces remain unchanged.
+Thin abstraction over the ORD (Mongoose).
+Provides an accessible data api to the domain layer without requiring knowledge of the underlying technology.
+Theoretically, the ORD or database can be replaced without the need to alter the rest of the application provided the data structure and interfaces remain unchanged.

 ##Build and Deployment
 Grunt.js is used for validation, compression, and packaging of all layers.
-Currently, TeamCity is used to build and deploy the applicaiton from development, to staging and on to production.
+Currently, TeamCity is used to build and deploy the application from development, to staging and on to production.